Laragear/Turnstile/README.md

 ## Backend integration

-When issuing a form, you have three alternatives to ensure the Turnstile challenge is valid and successful:
+When issuing a form, you have three alternatives to ensure the Turnstile challenge is valid and successful, from the easiest to the more flexible:

-- Use the [`TurnstileRequest` request](#validating-with-request) on your controller action.
+- Use the [`TurnstileRequest` request](#validating-with-request) on the controller action.
 - Use the [`turnstile` middleware](#validating-with-middleware) on the route.
 - Use the [`turnstile` rule](#validating-with-rule) on the Request validation.
 - Manually [retrieve the Challenge](#validating-manually).

+> [!WARNING]
-> [!WARN]
+>
 > All methods will fail on server-side errors:
 >
 > - The Cloudflare Turnstile servers are unreachable.
 > - The request to Cloudflare Turnstile servers is malformed.
 > - The token is duplicated or had a timeout.

 ### Validating with Request

 The easiest and less intrusive way to check the Turnstile challenge is to use the `Laragear\Turnstile\Http\Requests\TurnstileRequest` instance in your controller.
-This is great if you have few controllers where you want to check for a successful Turnstile Challenge.
+This is great if you only have a few controllers where you want to check for a successful Turnstile Challenge.

 ```php
 use App\Models\Comment;